-Since I started this site I’ve been bleating on about how much I believe that Korea is one of the strongest film industries in the world, regarding the actors, directors and the canon of associated staff that it takes to produce world-class, top-notch films.
-It looks like Hollywood has finally catching up, recognising this talent, inviting the cream of the crop over to tinsel town.
+Since I started this site I’ve been bleating on about how much I believe that Korea is one of the strongest film industries in the world regarding the actors, directors and the canon of associated staff that it takes to produce world-class, top-notch films.
+It looks like Hollywood is finally catching up, recognising this talent, inviting the cream of the crop over to tinsel town.
 Here’s a list of my favourites that have made the jump, so far…

 Director – Park-Chan Wook (박찬욱): easily Korea’s most famous cinematic export, and firmly established as one of the world’s greatest directors with over a decade’s worth of acclaimed movies, including; Joint Security Area, Sympathy for Mr Vengeance, Oldboy, Sympathy for Lady Vengeance, I’m a Cyborg But That’s OK, and Thirst.
 His trademark style?
 Meticulous direction, spellbinding visuals, powerful storytelling, and often violent & disturbing subject matter.
 When Hollywood came a-knockin’ he managed to get Nicole Kidman, Jacki Weaver, and Tony & Ridley Scott involved in his first English-language movie – Stoker, which was well-received.